Greta Schiller: Career

 Her 1976 film Greta's Girls is, following Barbara Hammer, one of the first independent short films to focus on lesbians.

-She had a part directing the 1981 documentary Greetings from Washington, D.C. which details the first important LGBT walk in 1979.
+She had a part in directing the 1981 documentary Greetings from Washington, D.C. which details the first important LGBT march for gay rights, held in 1979.

+In 1984, Schiller directed Before Stonewall, which won two Emmy awards.
+The film combines interviews with multiple forms of media that shows the history of gays and lesbians during the early 20th century to the late 1960s.
+Before Stonewall was the first gay or lesbian film to be funded by the Corporation for Public Broadcasting.

-In 1984, Schiller and Andrea Weiss founded Jezebel Productions.
-The company emphasizes on educational films based on real people.
-It is based in New York City, and in London since 1998.
+In 1985, Schiller and Andrea Weiss founded Jezebel Productions, a nonprofit women's film production company based in New York City.
 Schiller and Weiss were strongly influenced by both the New Left movement and the women's and gay liberation movements of the 1970s.

-In 1985, she and Weiss teamed up to direct Before Stonewall, which won two Emmy awards.
-Before Stonewall was the first gay or lesbian film to be funded by the Corporation for Public Broadcasting.
-They also directed International Sweethearts of Rhythm (1986), about African American women musicians performing in the 1930s to 1940s; Tiny & Ruby: Hell Divin' Women (1988), and Paris Was a Woman (1996).
+Schiller and Weiss subsequently collaborated on International Sweethearts of Rhythm (1986), about African American women musicians performing in the 1930s to 1940s; Tiny & Ruby: Hell Divin' Women (1988), and Paris Was a Woman (1996).
 Paris Was a Woman, about creative lesbians in 1920s Paris, was a labor of love for the two filmmakers, taking 5 years to produce and breaking house records.
+In 2023, Schiller and Weiss co-directed The Five Demands.